BloomTech-Labs/conference-contacts-fe/README.md

 https://www.prisma.io/

 - Prisma is the perfect tool for building GraphQL servers.
 The Prisma client is compatible with the Apollo ecosystem, has default support for GraphQL subscriptions and Relay-style pagination, provides end-to-end type safety and comes with a built-in dataloader to solve the N+1 problem.

+## Extensions

+Please install these VS Code extensions in order to run the application:

+**❗️Important: Requires VS Code 1.36 or newer**

+- JavaScript and TypeScript Nightly

 # Available Scripts